ng-merl/gSOAP/gsoap/custom/README.txt

 Then compile with soapcpp2 and cc and link struct_tm.c

-MODIFYING TYPEMAP.DAT TO AUTOMATE THE MAPPING TO A CUSTOM TYPE WITH WSDL2H
+HOW TO MODIFY TYPEMAP.DAT TO AUTOMATE THE MAPPING TO A CUSTOM TYPE WITH WSDL2H

 The mapping is specified in typemap.dat as follows: